lukjski/skawinski-cyber-journey/README.md

 # Hi there, I'm Lukasz Skawinski! <a href="https://www.linkedin.com/in/lukjski/"> <img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /> </a>
 ### I'm a Cyber Security Threat Hunter and Incident Responder for Eversource Energy and a Cyber Analyst for the USAF.
 The goal of this page is to track my cyber career and provide for transparency for anyone interested in working together.
 These are my current goals.
-- Attend WGU and get enough credits (70) and transfer to SANS
+- Attend WGU and get enough credits (70) to transfer to SANS
 - Finish BA and MA at SANS
 - Crosstrain to 1B4 in the USAF
 - Build cyber skills through online resources